gregpalmr/dremio-udf-example/README.md

 |Randall Perkins|1999-12-19|`RPERKINS@email.com`|
 |Sarah Bell|1996-02-04|`SBELL@email.com`|

+### Aggreation Functions

-Other user defined functions, like this example, may operate on values from multiple result rows, like this:
+Other user defined functions may operate on values across multiple result rows, like this:

-     SELECT my_string_agg_udf(country_code, ',') AS countries
+     SELECT tring_agg_udf(country_code, ',') AS countries
      FROM employees;

 |countries|
 |:--|
 |UK,FR,CN,US,GE,BY|

-NOTE: UDFs are not officially supported by Dremio, meaning you cannot raise a case with Dremio Support and expect them to help you with it.
-Assistance can only be made for a UDF in the form of billable Professional Services work.
+# These Examples

+### UDF: concat_udf()

+The concat_udf() example user defined function (UDF) is a single row oriented UDF that illustrates how to operate on multiple column values within each row.
+It implements a string concatenating function that takes two arguments and merges them into one output string.
+This example also shows how log entries can be added via the Dremio server side STDOUT and STDERR environments.
+This example UDF is implemented in the source file:

+     src/main/java/com/dremio/example_udfs/ConcatUDF.java

+### UDF: string_agg_udf()

+The string_agg_udf() example user defined function (UDF) is a aggregation function that operates on values from multiple rows, combinging the values into a single result row.
+This example implements a string_agg() function that combines column values from a set of rows.
+It also shows how to use the Java System.getPropreties() method to read properties defined in the Dremio configuration file.
+Specifically the /opt/dremio/conf/dremio-env file.
+This example UDF is implemented in the source file:

+     src/main/java/com/dremio/example_udfs/StringAggUDF.java

 # Requirements